Muddus National Park: a travel guide

 The Muddus waterfall is one of the most popular places to visit in Muddus.
 The 14 kilometer trail from the Skajdde (Skaite) car park to the waterfall and back means that this is a perfect day hike.

 Måskosgårsså means narrow ravine.
 It is one of the lesser known places to visit in Muddus National Park.
 I decided not to do the popular hike to the waterfall, but choose to do the 6 kilometer hike along the Lule river to Måskosgårsså instead.
-It had rained the day before and I had heard the hike to the waterfall included some slippery rocky climbs.
+It had rained the day before and I had heard the hike to the waterfall included some slippery rocks.

 I can not compare it with the waterfall hike, but I found the Måskosgårsså trail very beautiful with nice views over the Lule river.
 It was also a very easy hike with no climbs of any kind.
 There are a few picnic spots on the way.